 UTM firewalls are of two types :

-In Stream based UTMs, each device on the network is physically connected to a network security device that enables to scan the networking data and looks for viruses, spywares, malwares or any attacks from the websites like DDoS attack, DNS Amplification attack and Intrusion attacks.
+In Stream-based UTMs, each device on the network is physically connected to a network security device that enables to scan of the networking data and looking for viruses, spyware, malware, or any attacks from the websites like DDoS attacks, DNS Amplification attacks, and Intrusion attacks.

-In Proxy based UTMs, a network security software is installed and enabled like anti-virus, or connected to a private VPN or using IPS systems.
-Also, a proxy server is installed for safety purpose so that all the data is first transferred to that server and after that to all other devices after it gets thoroughly scanned by that server as a security measure.
+In Proxy-based UTMs, network security software is installed and enabled like anti-virus, or connected to a private VPN, or using IPS systems.
+Also, a proxy server is installed for safety purposes so that all the data is first transferred to that server and after that to all other devices after it gets thoroughly scanned by that server as a security measure.

 Difference between a UTM and a Firewall:

-- The responsibility of a firewall is just to scan the incoming and outgoing data through the computer for malicious viruses, spywares and malwares that may corrupt the system.
+- The responsibility of a firewall is just to scan the incoming and outgoing data through the computer for malicious viruses, spyware, and malware that may corrupt the system.

 - Whereas a UTM is responsible for not only managing a particular computer, but instead it scans all the computer systems and servers on that network.
 It tracks and monitors all the transferred data on that network and looks for malicious objects.

 - UTM has much broader use than a Firewall.
-UTM is also used by service providers like for spam email detection, intrusions, filtering traffic, managing devices on the network etc.
+UTM is also used by service providers for spam email detection, intrusions, filtering traffic, managing devices on the network, etc.

 Disadvantages of UTM:

-- UTM does not satisfy with the privacy of the network member sand users.
+- UTM does not satisfy the privacy of the network members and users.
 For securing the nodes on the network from data breaches, it continuously tracks the traffic and the networking history of all the members of the network.